 Why is the michigan checklist based only on voucher specimens?

 Some state groups build their checklists using both specimens and photographs.
 The decision was made when the MOS was formed to base the checklist only on specimens.

-1. While some odes may be conclusively identifiable via photographs, many are simply not able to be identified except in the hand.
+1. While some species or individuals may be conclusively identifiable via photographs, many are simply not able to be identified except in the hand, and some not even then.
 Please see this post – Identifying Odonata from photographs – for some examples and more information on this topic.

 How to prepare specimens of adult odonata